alliance-genome/agr_curation/README.md

 ## Getting Started

 These instructions will get you a copy of the project and the API up and running locally.
-This includes Postgres, ElasticSearch, Cerebro, and ActiveMQ.
+This includes Postgres, ElasticSearch and Cerebro.

 ## Contents